 The Victorian Bureau of Animal Welfare has a number of mandatory and voluntary codes of practice which recommend minimum standards and practices for keeping wildlife.
 Mandatory codes of practice include:

 Further information can be found on the Bureau of Animal Welfare webpages or by calling 136 186

 Any wildlife being held under a private wildlife licence must remain at the premises specified in the licence, unless going to or returning from a veterinarian, or subject to a legal trade.
 The only exception to this is a dingo licence, where the holder may possess dingoes at other sites for the purposes of exercising, obedience training, non-commercial education or display at a canine show.
 Only one address can be specified on a licence.

 There are four key record keeping requirements required as condition of a wildlife licence:

 - Informing DEPI of any changes in your personal details that are recorded on your licence (including name, contact details and address).
-If there details are incorrect, please complete and return the Licence Amendment Form below.
+If the details are incorrect, please complete and return the Licence Amendment Form below.
 An amended licence will be posted to you.
 You must notify DEPI within 10 business days of any changes.

 - Maintaining accurate and complete records of wildlife transactions.
 When you receive your licence, you will also receive a Record Book.
 All wildlife transactions must be recorded in your Record Book.

 - Informing DEPI if your wildlife has escaped or been stolen, or if your Record Book is missing or has been destroyed.
 You must report these issues within 2 business days of becoming aware of the loss.
 If you report theft of wildlife to the police, you should retain a copy of any police report.